-Ilka & Andreas Ruby are founders of Ruby Press, a publishing house specializing on architecture and urbanism to harness new critical potentials in architectural publishing.
-Trained as an architect and an architecture historian, respectively, work as critics, curators, moderators, publishers and teachers dedicated to communicating architecture beyond the usual suspects of the discipline to a broad audience Since 2016 Andreas Ruby is director of the Swiss Architecture Museum S AM in Basel.
+Ilka and Andreas Ruby are the founders of Ruby Press, a publishing house specializing in architecture and urbanism to take advantage of the new critical potential in architectural publishing.
+Trained as an architect and historian of architecture respectively, they work as critics, curators, moderators, editors and professors dedicated to communicate architecture beyond the “usual suspects” of the discipline to a wide audience.
+Since 2016 Andreas Ruby is the director of the Swiss Museum of Architecture S AM in Basel.

 We invite you to come to the opening and guided tour at the Mies van der Rohe Pavilion on Friday 26th November at 13:00 with the curators and the four architects.
 Book your invitation here.

 At 18:30h, at the COAC, there will be a Conversation on housing and transformation projects, you can register here to attend the talk, or watch it on-line here.

 Mies van de Rohe Pavilion